classicdevops/cld/README.md

+# Introduction
 cld - сlassical architecture deployment and management system

 - Secure, convenient and centralized access system from one point, it is not required to store the key of each user on each server, now there is only one key
 - Transparent and flexible deployment that is limited only by your imagination
 - Cloud maker platform - create and manage kvm virtual machines as easy as never before
 - Modular system for any functionality, but if this is not enough, you can create and integrate it with the system, support for third-party modules is included
-- Control as you like, cli, web, api or bots, wherever you are, anytime
+- Control as you like, CLI, web, API or chat bot, wherever you are, anytime

+The main components of the system are bash-based utilities, API, telegram bot and web interface are just additional data validators and access rights for broadcasting to these bash scripts.
+To access any tool, two (sometimes three) factor validation operates for the user, at the application/web server and/or operating system level (sudoers file generated based on the cld access rights matrix), so any new module and script can be shared for execution for certain users via any interface (CLI, API, bot, web), excluding direct access to their content as well as to the entire application directory.

+##### Access validation factors for each interface
+CLI (PAM authorization, access module, access matrix and sudoers) API (token/access module, white list at the nginx level, access matrix and sudoers) telegram bot (userid, permissions matrix and sudoers) Web (cookie, access module, white list at the nginx level, access matrix and sudoers)

 # Centralized access system
 The basis of the project is a centralized system of SSH access based on PAM:
-- all CLD users work according to the internal access matrix and have customizable permissions, they can be assigned personal telegram account id, as well as api token
+- all CLD users work according to the internal access matrix and have customizable permissions, they can be assigned personal telegram account id, as well as API token
 - each user is authorized on the server to his PAM account
 - access to allowed servers is carried out using a single private SSH key or password
 - the list of servers allowed for connection to the user is determined both by specifying specific instances and according to the groups to which the user belongs